NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 ### A simple test

+In the following sections we'll write some tests for the `Lock` contract that comes with the sample project.
+If you haven't read it yet, please take a look at the `contracts/Lock.sol` file.

 For our first test we’ll deploy the `Lock` contract and assert that the unlock time returned by the `unlockTime()` getter is the same one that we passed in the constructor:

 ```tsx